Longview Fence Company

 Types of Fences

 A vinyl fence is constructed from a type of plastic called PVC (polyvinyl chloride).
 This PVC material is combined with certain chemical components to give the fence outstanding strength, long-term durability, and protection from the elements.
 Since the fence is manufactured from PVC or similar materials, vinyl fences come in a huge assortment of colors.
-Vinyl can be a low-maintenance option when compared to other fencing materials, but the initial costs are usually higher.
+Vinyl can be a low-maintenance option when compared to other fencing materials, but the initial costs can be higher.

 These fences are constructed of wrought iron, which is an extremely durable material.
 Wrought iron fences are able to hold up to a lot of pressure while still needing minimal upkeep.
 Iron will rust, so any portions of the fence that are scraped or scuffed should be primed and painted quickly.
 Although they don’t provide much in the way of privacy, their attractive look and longevity make them a good selection for numerous applications.

-Chain link fencing is a great option to prevent pets, children, animals and unwelcome visitors from entering a yard, but it is generally not thought of as attractive like wrought iron or some wood fences.
-This type of fence is comprised of galvanized steel posts that sit at regular intervals, rails that typically run on the top and sometimes bottom of the fence, and the mesh fencing.
+Chain link fencing is a great option to prevent pets, children, animals, and unwelcome visitors from entering a yard, but it is generally not thought of as attractive like wrought iron or some wood fences.
+This type of fence is comprised of galvanized steel posts that sit at regular intervals, rails that typically run on the top and sometimes bottom of the fence, and mesh fencing.
 Installing is not a hard job, but the parts are all fairly heavy and not easy to get into place.
-For this reason, most homeowners will opt to have a chain link fence installed by professionals.
+For this reason, most homeowners will opt to have a chain-link fence installed by professionals.
 On its own, chain link does not provide much privacy, but homeowners can add privacy slats made from aluminum or plastic if desired.
 These slats are interwoven into the chain link to reduce the line-of-site.

 Why You Should Replace Your Fence

 Safety: Fences are typically installed to keep children, dogs, cats, or horses from running off, injuring themselves, or getting lost.
-You might also be worried about your loved ones and pets falling into things like lakes, ponds, or streams and rivers.
+You might also be worried about your loved ones and pets falling into things like lakes, ponds, streams, and rivers.
 A fence keeps loved ones and pets inside the yard, where they belong.